Code

 In this section we demonstrate how to run a comprehensive analysis from accessing data to plotting results.

 Before we start, we set a few environment variables to ensure our first execution occurs in a lightweight test mode with a subset of observations, variables, training epochs, and posterior samples.
 We also set a few log levels.
-Feel free to adjust these to ERROR, DEBUG, etc as needed.
+Feel free to adjust these to ERROR

 The library supports execution via a sequence of workflow tasks.
 The approximate outline of these involves accessing external data, preprocessing, model training, postprocessing, and summarization.